 It's like being a Nazi.

-All right, so we we went over these two big issues.
+All right, so we went over these two big issues.

-I uh I can't believe that there's evidence out there that might prove that in fact Russia Trump collusion and that it was never any collusion as it relates to the leaks that came out just before the DNC convention, Sarah Carter.
+I can't believe that there's evidence out there that might prove that, in fact, Russia-Trump collusion and that it was never any collusion as it relates to the leaks that came out just before the DNC convention, Sarah Carter.

-And that there's nobody that's showing any interest in getting to the bottom of of that question, which I think would tell us that we might have been lied to for eleven months.
+And that there's nobody that's showing any interest in getting to the bottom of that question, which I think would tell us that we might have been lied to for 11 months.

 In fact, it's kind of chilling when you think about it because that's the answer that we're all seeking.

-That's the answer that supposedly they are all seeking.
+That's the answer that supposedly they're all seeking.

 So you think they would leave no stone unturned, right?